typetron/typetron.org/tutorials/twitter-clone/images.md

 ```

 #### Seeing images in the browser
-In order to see images in the browser, we need to activate the static assets feature in our app.
+In order to see images, we need to activate the static assets feature in our app.
 We can do this from the
 _config/app.ts_ file:

 ```file-path